Nemeiben Lake

-Nemeiben Lake is a hamlet in north central SaskatchewanCanada, located on Nemeiben Lake.
-Part of the lake including the hamlet is located within the Lac La Ronge Provincial Park.
+Nemeiben Lake is a hamlet in north-central Saskatchewan, Canada.
+Part of the lake enclosed within the hamlet is located in the Lac La Ronge Provincial Park.
 It is 2 km from Lac la Ronge and 24 km from the town of La Ronge.

 Nemeiben Lake is a popular camping destination, with a campground that is set in a coniferous forest on the shore of the lake.
-There is a scenic 1.5 km interpretive walking trail.
+There is a 1.5 km interpretive walking trail.

 Fish species in the lake include walleye, sauger, yellow perch, northern pike, lake trout, rainbow trout, burbot, lake whitefish, cisco, white sucker and longnose sucker.